How to File Taxes in 2024

 If you owe taxes, you can pay through the digital system via direct transfer from your bank account or by credit card.
 You can also mail off a paper check to the correct address for your state.

 But let’s keep the glass half full and assume the government owes you money.
 You can set up direct deposit to your bank account for the fastest refund, but you can also request a paper check in the mail.
-In recent years, refunds from federal tax returns have been delayed when paid via mail due to the ongoing pandemic; if at all possible, opt for direct deposit.
+In recent years, refunds from federal tax returns have been delayed when paid via mail; if at all possible, opt for direct deposit.

 Common Tax Mistakes — And How to Avoid Them